Correction: A previous version of this article incorrectly stated that Tan joined the club as a freshman, not a sophomore.

 The club offers a space for anyone wanting to relax, but for the most part, it’s intended for those who have an interest in coding.
 Members can also do Technovations, a competition where groups create and design an app to try to solve real-world problems, in order to help a community and pitch their ideas to judges.
 Tan mentioned that for those who need inspiration on what community problems they want to solve, the ‘UN Sustainable Development Goals’ is a good resource to utilize.

-President Isabelle Tan joined the club when she was a freshman, and in 2023, she became Vice President.
+President Isabelle Tan joined the club when she was a sophomore and helped found the club, and in 2023, she became Vice President.
 Now, as President, Tan wants to be able to offer a comfortable environment where girls can learn to code and make mistakes.
 Last year, Tan recalled that there were a lot of planning issues, so she wants to learn from that and fix their preparations this year.
 “I think my role as president is to take our experience from last year and really like owning up to it.”
 Tan also explained that having a leadership position has been an incredible learning experience for her

 Before joining freshman year, Harrington had always been interested in coding and technology; but when she was given the opportunity to become Vice President, she was honored to get an important role in the club she valued.
 With her position, she hopes to assist Tan as much as she can, as well as “be able to gauge more interest in Girls Who Code and act as an instructor for new students.”